sschueller/sschueller.github.io/content/posts/vyos-router-update/index.md

 ### Interfaces

-I re-mapped my interfaces to match the order I wanted and if for any reason VyOS detects them in a different order after an update I am not affected.
+I remapped my interfaces to match the order I wanted, and if for any reason VyOS detects them in a different order after an update, I am not affected.

-In order for this to work I had to copy out the auto generated `/config/config.boot`, edited the mac addresses, names and then copied it back.
-After a restart the interfaces were then correctly assigned as I wanted them.
+In order for this to work, I had to copy out the auto-generated `/config/config.boot`, edit the MAC addresses and names, and then copy it back.
+After a restart, the interfaces were then correctly assigned as I wanted them.

 ```
 interfaces {